BintangNS/os212/tips.md

 ## 4. If you feel tired from studying, take a rest!

 ## 5. Take your time to understanding something, don't rush it.

+## 6. If your internet is down, use your phone to join class.

+## 7. If you don't have something to do, don't sleep late!.

  [LOG](TXT/mylog.txt) -
 [REPO](https://github.com/bintangns/os212) -